AzureAD/azure-activedirectory-identitymodel-extensions-for-dotnet/README.md

 ## License

 Copyright (c) Microsoft Corporation.
 All rights reserved.
-Licensed under the Apache License, Version 2.0 (the "License");
+Licensed under the MIT License (the "License");

 ## We Value and Adhere to the Microsoft Open Source Code of Conduct